MikeHopley/ftl-ships-strategy/index.md

 Note that enemy boarders will stay in an airless room, provided they are already fighting your “crew”.
 Try to time your venting so that the AP Drone arrives shortly before the air leaves.

 Heal your AP drone between fights, even though it’s tedious.
-[Park Repair Drones](https://www.reddit.com/r/ftlgame/comments/8mxqw5/depower_a_repair_drone_to_park_it_in_a_system/) for quicker repairs and to prevent boarders trashing them; but they sometimes insist on returning home before repairs, so park them close to the drone room!
+[Park Repair Drones](https://www.reddit.com/r/ftlgame/comments/8mxqw5/depower_a_repair_drone_to_park_it_in_a_system/) for quicker repairs and to prevent boarders trashing them; but they sometimes insist on returning home before repairs, so maybe park them close to the drone room!
 Note that having even one extra crew helps you [control Repair Drones](https://www.reddit.com/r/ftlgame/comments/7wvjed/controlling_system_repair_drones/).

 When a vented room is on fire, Repair Drones will wait for the fires to go out before setting off.
 Sometimes you might want to turn the drones off until the room is vented, to make them prioritise another room.